neural-tangjie/NTJ-Python-Math/README.md

 # NTJ-Python-Math
-This repository contains the notes and codes of the book Doing math with python.
+:octocat: This repository contains the notes and codes of the book Doing math with python.
 Exploring how to use Programming to Explore Algebra, Statistics, Calculus, and More.<br></br>
 The notes contain the modules outlined below:
 |No.| Module| Gist|
 |---|---|---|